marcanuy/jekyll-skeleton/README.md

 **jekyll-skeleton** has been built with the following principles in
 mind:

-- Integrates Bower to manage libraries, assets, and utilities.
+- Uses [Yarn](https://github.com/yarnpkg/yarn) to manage libraries, assets, and utilities.
   - Bootstrap 4.
   - Font Awesome.
 - Gem theme independent.